 - Lemon Garlic Shrimp Pasta

 I found this recipe in the Martha Stewart’s Baking Handbook, p.93; author, Martha Stewart; publisher Clarkson Potter/Publishers, a division of Random House; ISBN 0-307-23672-2.

-- 1 3/4 cups flour
+- 1 ¾ cups all-purpose flour

 - 1 teaspoon baking soda